HEFF 2020 ACCESSIBILITY STATEMENT

-Welcome to HEFF 2018.
+Welcome to HEFF 2020.
 We have put together some information to help all our visitors access the festival.
+This information may be updated if circumstances change and as we continue to improve accessibility at the festival.
 Please contact us if we’ve missed something or you need additional information.

 Contact details for all access enquiries:

 Telephone number: 01444 390395 (Will divert to a crew mobile during the festival)